Ghoulboy78/Scarpet-edit/CONTRIBUTING.md

          don't worry about lag (If you don't understand that sentence, then don't worry about it either).
 To do this, just run the function `add_to_history(your_function_name, player)` and it will all be handled behind the scenes.

 3. Your additions should take flags into account.
-If you want your command to support flags, there needs to be two versions of each command you add.
+If you want your command to set blocks, there needs to be two versions of each command you add.
 One with flags, one with out them.
 For example, the fill command would look like this:
    ```
    'fill <block>'
    'fill <block> <replacement>'